mmaraya/ipforensics/README.md

     ipforensics [-hv] [-d device] [-f filename] [-n packets]
     -h: display usage
     -v: verbose display
-    -i interface: packet capture device to use
+    -i interface: packet capture device to use (requires admin) -c count: number of packets to read or capture
-    -r file: read packets from pcap file
+    -r in file: read packets from pcap file
-    -c count: number of packets to read or capture
+    -w out file: write summary report to file

 To read all packets from a pcap file named mycap.cap, use: